-The-top down (regression) models are the preferred approach to estimating savings.
-The bottom-up (engineering) approach is considered when top-down modeling approach fails to provide valid or defensible findings.
-Top-down findings are suspect when model goodness of fit statistics are inadequate or NRAs cannot be developed for NREs that impact building or production operations substantially (For example, COVID-19 pandemic impacts).
-Overall the program is following best practice regarding savings calculations, prioritizing top-down models and using bottom-up when the former is not viable.
+The top-down (regression) models are the preferred approach to estimating savings.
+The bottom-up (engineering) approach is considered when the top-down modeling approach fails to provide valid or defensible findings.
+Top-down findings are suspect when model goodness of fit statistics are inadequate or NRAs cannot be developed for NREs that impact building or production operations substantially (for example, COVID-19 pandemic impacts).
+Overall, the program is following best practice regarding savings calculations, prioritizing top-down models and using bottom-up when the former is not viable.

-Program staff and implementer interviews
+Utility program staff and implementation vendor interviews

-Top-down approach is preferred for savings estimations.
-Implementers in collaboration with program participants and the utilities determine whether to use a top down or bottom-up (engineering) model for savings estimation.
-Implementers reported that, typically, a top-down model approach is preferred.
-One implementer noted that most sites (90-95%) attempt to start with a top-down approach.
+A top-down approach is preferred for savings estimations.
+Implementation vendors in collaboration with program participants and the utilities determine whether to use a top down or bottom-up (engineering) model for savings estimation.
+Implementation vendors reported that, typically, a top-down model approach is preferred.
+One implementation vendor noted that most sites (90%–95%) attempt to start with a top-down approach.
 To change to a bottom-up approach is only made after data collection and regression model trials result in poor fit or data trends, per interviewed contacts.

 There are challenges associated with bottom-up calculations.
-Bottom-up calculations require equipment level data that might be hard to obtain after the decision to switch to bottom-up is made.
+Bottom-up calculations require equipment-level data that might be hard to obtain after the decision to switch to bottom-up is made.
 Another salient challenge is the ability to obtain enough data points, as there is a low sample when switching to a bottom-up approach, which is generally more expensive and data intensive than top down or regression modeling.
 One possible way to approach this is by treating M&V cost and time as scalable factors and prioritizing the number of projects that should be looked at in the set time and budget.

-COVID-19 pandemic caused more customers to switch to bottom-up calculations.
-One implementer explained, prior to COVID-19 pandemic approximately one-quarter of projects would need to shift gears to a bottom-up approach.
-Post-COVID-19 pandemic, this same implementer reported using a bottom-up approach for closer to half of their projects.
+COVID-19 caused more customers to switch to bottom-up calculations.
+One implementation vendor explained, prior to the COVID-19 pandemic, approximately one-quarter of SEM projects they were working on in the country would need to shift gears to a bottom-up approach.
+Post-COVID-19 pandemic, this same implementation vendor reported using a bottom-up approach for closer to half of their projects.
 Contacts explained that it is challenging to use a top-down approach post COVID-19.
 COVID-19 impacted commercial and industrial facility operations, which put in question the regression model results.
 In some cases, COVID-19 caused commercial buildings to become newly vacant.
 This caused regression energy models to fail or to simply measure the effects of the significant changes to the operations due to COVID-19 rather than the program.
-In such cases, the implementer will make a decision to pivot to a bottom-up approach.
+In such cases, the implementation vendor will often decide to pivot to a bottom-up approach.

-Interviewed implementers have cited notable changes in operations due to COVID-19 (as have participants, as discussed in Section 3.3).
+Interviewed implementation vendors have cited notable changes in operations due to COVID-19 (as have participants, as discussed in Section 3.3).

 Participant and partial participant interviews

-The participant and partial participant interviews did not cover savings estimations because implementers are responsible for those calculations.
+The participant and partial participant interviews did not cover savings estimations because implementation vendors are responsible for those calculations.

 Comparison to best practices findings

-Implementers are following the SEM Best Practices Report by including a robust top-down analysis as the default analysis model.
+Implementation vendors are following the SEM Best Practices Report by including a robust top-down analysis as the default analysis model.
 Bottom-up calculations are used to determine the reported savings only when the regression model provides unacceptable fractional savings uncertainty and goodness of fit metrics during model validation.
+Subsequently, if the data stabilizes with facility operations and good fit metrics can be demonstrated at a later stage of SEM implementation period, implementation vendors should be open to revert to top-down analysis models as applicable.

 Effectiveness of training